 Normally, though, I kick my season off with Al Johnson’s “Carnival Time”.
 Now, there is another singer named Al Johnson and so the Johnson from New Orleans has long gone by Al “Carnival Time” Johnson.
 Our Al recorded his legendary tune – a song that is one of the most played and requested of all Mardi Gras songs – at the equally legendary New Orleans studios of Cosimo Matassa in 1960.
 As of this writing, Al is still alive and living in Musician’s Village in NoLa, a community built by native sons Harry Connick and Branford Marsalis in cooperation with Habitat for Humanity for musicians who lost their homes to Hurricane Katrina.

 Another great opener would be “Mardi Gras in New Orleans” from the Dirty Dozen Brass Band, made up of – you guessed it – 12 guys that play horns.
 WWOZ broke the band in the early ’80’s and they are legends of the city’s music scene.
 Beau Jocque was a big fella with a big voice with a band – the Zydeco Hi-Rollers – that had a big sound.
 Beau dropped dead of a heart attack at the height of his career.
 He was only 45.
 “Give Him Cornbread” is one of the most wonderful things you’d ever want to hear.
-And if ever I’m within ten feet or a Cracker Barrel table of cornbread, you can bet I’ll be singing “give ‘im cornbread!”
+And every time I’m in a Cracker Barrel and they ask me biscuits or cornbread, you can bet I’ll be singing “give ‘im cornbread!”

 Whenever I think of musicians from New Orleans, I think of Louis Armstrong.
 But right after him, I think of my main man, Harry Connick, Jr. Harry is about as “N’Awlins” as they come.
 Born and raised in the Big Easy, his late mother was a lawyer and a judge and his father – Joseph Harry Fowler Connick, Sr. – was the district attorney of the city from 1973 to 2003.
 Connick the Elder took over the post from Jim Garrison, best known for his investigations into the assassination of John F. Kennedy.
 Garrison was portrayed by Kevin Costner in JFK and plays himself as a judge in The Big Easy.